-- What have we achieved in terms of structural transformation?

-- → Full side of the glass

-- What are the current challenges?

-- Empty side of the glass

-- What is it that industrial policy need to fix?

-- What is the prevalent policy framework?

-- → Can we call it industrial policy?

-- How can we define a new role for IP?
+- What has Turkey achieved in terms of structural transformation? - → Full side of the glass: How did we become a middle income economy? - → Empty side of the glass: What is it that industrial policy need to fix? - What is the prevalent policy framework? - → Can we call it industrial policy? - Any policy lessons for least developed countries?